RapidAI/RapidOCR/docs/README_en.md

 |Sponsor|Applied Products|
 |:---:|:---:|
 |<a href="https://github.com/cuiliang" title="cuiliang"><img src="https://avatars.githubusercontent.com/u/1972649?v=4" width=65 height=65></a>|<a href="https://getquicker.net/" title="Quicker"><img src="https://tvax2.sinaimg.cn/crop.0.0.600.600.180/82cedfe9ly8h0gd3koj1qj20go0goq34.jpg?KID=imgbed,tva&Expires=1657299650&ssig=7MKPeFM6RU" width=65 height=65></a>|

+- If you want to sponsor the project, you can directly click the Sponsor button at the top of the current page, please write a note to facilitate adding to the sponsorship list above.

 ## Authorization
 - The copyright of the OCR model belongs to Baidu, and the copyright of other engineering codes belongs to the owner of this warehouse.